alissatroiano/Muzak/README.md

 - [HTML Standard](https://html.spec.whatwg.org/multipage/links.html#link-type-noopener) was used to obtain information about repairing security vulnerabilities in the `target=_blank` attribute.

 - The API Key was obtained from the Google Developers Console [Google Developers Console](https://console.developers.google.com/).

+- [Balsamiq](https://www.balsamiq.com/) was used to create the wireframes for the Muzak application.

+- [Netlify](https://www.netlify.com/) was used to deploy the Muzak application.

+- [NPM](https://www.npmjs.com/) was used to install dependencies and packages for the Muzak application.

+- [Create React App](https://create-react-app.dev/) was used to create the Muzak application.

 ## Acknowledgements